circleci/circleci-docs/jekyll/_docs/ios-getting-started.md

 ### Tests

 If you wish to override your test build phase, you can override our inferred commands with a test override.
-Every command here will be ran regardless of previous failures.
+Every command here will be run regardless of previous failures.

 ```
 test: